Chico Car Accident and Personal Injury Lawyer

-When you are involved in a motor vehicle collision caused by another driver, you may expect that person to have liability coverage.
+When involved in a motor vehicle collision caused by another driver, you may expect that person to have liability coverage.
 However, that is not always the case.
 A 2019 report by the Insurance Information Institute (III) revealed that 16.6 percent of drivers were uninsured in California, putting the state in a ranking of 10 with the highest uninsured rate in the country.
 With this information in mind, we cannot always depend on others on the road to be insured.
-It is essential to understand what options you may have if you are involved in a car wreck with a driver who lacks liability coverage or has minimal policy limits.
+It is essential to understand your options if you are involved in a car wreck with a driver who lacks liability coverage or has minimal policy limits.

 Drivers in California are encouraged to carry uninsured/underinsured motorist coverage (UM/UIM).
 If a driver causes a traffic collision and has limited to no bodily injury liability coverage, your insurer will pay for damages, provided you carry UM and UIM coverage.
 It may also extend protection to those injured in hit-and-run accidents.
 What is great about this type of coverage in California is that it may protect the insured and family members in the household who are hurt in motor vehicle crashes as passengers, cyclists, and pedestrians.
 This is possible so long as they are not listed as excluded insurance policy members.

-While UM and UIM coverage may provide some assistance, such coverages may create stressful and challenging situations.
+While UM and UIM coverage may assist, such coverage may create stressful and challenging situations.
 In first-party insurance claims, insurers may attempt to avoid paying claims brought by their insured.
-Conversely, there may be exclusions for specific situations, and coverage may not apply.
-An effective way to protect your rights and best interests is to speak with a local personal injury attorney who has years of experience handling cases like yours.
-A skilled Chico car accident lawyer will know how to negotiate with difficult insurance companies and litigate the case if the insurer cannot reach a fair settlement.How Long Do I Have to Make a Personal Injury Claim in California?
+Conversely, there may be exclusions for specific conditions, and coverage may not apply.
+An effective way to protect your rights and best interests is to speak with a local personal injury attorney with years of experience handling cases like yours.
+A skilled Chico car accident lawyer will know how to negotiate with complex insurance companies and litigate the case if the insurer cannot reach a fair settlement.How Long Do I Have to File a Personal Injury Claim in California?